mazorith/CS222-DB/report/project2.md

 - Scan on deleted records

-I haven't fully implemented this yet but I do have a design for it, which follows the same way we fail a read, update, or delete on deleted records in the rbfm functions.
-We just instead will return a value of -1 indicating the value will fail.
+This follows the same way we fail a read, update, or delete on  deleted records in the rbfm functions.
+We just instead will skip over the value instead of returning the value of -1 indicating failure for reading a deleted file.

 - Scan on updated records

-Same as above, not fully implemented but I do have a design in place for it.
 If we look at the total record size and see it is only 8 bytes we will know it is rid link to another page and can act like we do in the readRecord function of the RBFM. (since the function handling this is in the RBFM anyway.)
+But to make this more robust, since we can store newer values in earlier pages on an update.
+We also need some way to ignore the rids which are being pointed to by a tombstone.
+To work around this I add an additional field to rid section of the dataPage.
+If it is 0 it is a pointer to another page, -1 if it is a deleted value, and -2 it that record is being pointed two by a tombstone.
+We can just check this value during a scan and chose to ignore it if its -1 or -2, else we can just use the saved rid in the tombstone to quickly check the updated value.

 ### 7. Implementation Detail
 - Other implementation details goes here.